bjmt/yamtk/README.md

 0.607	0.177	0.192	0.024
 ```

-HOMER motif header lines have three tab-separated essential elements, in
+HOMER motif header lines have (at least) three tab-separated essential elements,
-addition to needing to begin with the `>` character:
+in addition to needing to begin with the `>` character:

 1. Consensus sequence (minimotif ignores this but requires something be here)